 Your justification might include:

-- Strategic fit: this project supports our Q3 goal of expanding into the APAC region.
+- Strategic fit: This project supports the Q3 goal of expanding into the APAC region.

 Project objectives and success criteria

-Objectives describe what the project will achieve, while success criteria define how outcomes will be measured.
-Both should be specific, measurable, and time-bound.
+Objectives define what the project will achieve.
+Success criteria define how that achievement will be measured.
+Both must be specific and time-bound.

 Clear objectives might include: